What Is Crypto Contract Trading?

 • Perpetual swap contracts: Perpetual swaps or inverse perpetual swaps are similar to futures except that they don’t have an expiration time and they usually offer high leverage ratios.
 Since perpetuals have no expiry, funding mechanics replace settlement risk, and that requires attention.

 • Margin-traded contracts: Margin-traded contracts are leveraged contracts that offer the trader to trade a big position with less capital.
 Traders can use as little as a 5% or even a 2% margin requirement to open a position.
 This often involves high leverage and is considered high risk.
 Small accounts are fragile under leverage because a 0.4% move can wipe them out.
+Traders choose between cross margin and isolated margin modes depending on their risk tolerance.

 Crypto contract trading is a way of speculating on the future price of a cryptocurrency without owning the coin itself.
 Instead, you trade a contract that often offers leverage to increase position size where you can go both long and short to make profits.